Submitty/submitty.github.io/_docs/developer/testing/cypress.md

 Make sure you have `node.js` version 10 or higher installed locally.
 You can check using the command: `node -v`

+Make sure to install [`node.js`](https://www.nodejs.org/) on your desktop (inside Program Files) and not inside your local Submitty repository on your desktop.

 ```bash
 # from the site directory
 npm install